ricardoquesada/bluepad32/README.md

 ## Features

 * Supports most, if not all, modern Bluetooth gamepads, mice and keyboards (see below)
-* Supports ESP32 and Pico W
+* Supports ESP32 and Pico W families
 * Supported APIs: ESP-IDF, Pico-SDK, Arduino and CircuitPython
 * Fast (very low latency)
 * Small footprint